remeda/remeda/docs/src/content/mapping/lodash/throttle.md

 remeda: funnel
 ---

-- `debounce` can be implemented using the `funnel` utility.
-A reference implementation is provided below, and a more expanded version with inline documentation and tests is available in the test file [`funnel.lodash-debounce.test.ts`](https://github.com/remeda/remeda/blob/main/src/funnel.lodash-debounce.test.ts).
+- `throttle` can be implemented using the `funnel` utility.
+A reference implementation is provided below, and a more expanded version with inline documentation and tests is available in the test file [`funnel.lodash-throttle.test.ts`](https://github.com/remeda/remeda/blob/main/src/funnel.lodash-throttle.test.ts).

-- A more complete reference implementation that also maintains Lodash's capability to store the callback's return value is available below, and in [`funnel.lodash-debounce-with-cached-value.test.ts`](https://github.com/remeda/remeda/blob/main/src/funnel.lodash-debounce-with-cached-value.test.ts).
+- A more complete reference implementation that also maintains Lodash's capability to store the callback's return value is available below, and in [`funnel.lodash-throttle-with-cached-value.test.ts`](https://github.com/remeda/remeda/blob/main/src/funnel.lodash-throttle-with-cached-value.test.ts).

 - These implementations can be copied as-is into your project, but might contain redundant parts which are not relevant for your specific use cases.
 By